koutianqi/koutianqi.github.io/pages/research.markdown

 Below are my past and on-going work as well as existing puzzles.
 Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.
 For multi-authored work, * indicates lead author.

 ### I. Machine Learning Research Communication
-_<span style="color:#424242;">Machine Learning research are deeply tied to downstream impacts, yet their “foundational” research is often hard to link directly to harms.
+_Machine Learning research are deeply tied to downstream impacts, yet their “foundational” research is often hard to link directly to harms.
 This raises the question of how they should balance producing general knowledge with taking responsibility for the social effects their research enables.
-I address this by developing normative arguments and conceptual tools for accountability through research communication.</span>_
+I address this by developing normative arguments and conceptual tools for accountability through research communication._

 <div class="pubs">
 {% include paper.html